 DATE ΤΟΡΙΣ ORGANIZATIONS INVOLVED COORDINATION /OUTREACH METHOD LOCATION OUTCOME(S) AND NEXT STEPS December 20, 2023 CPRG Program and Priority Measures Public/municipal meeting Virtual Virtual/Microsoft Teams "Drop-In" virtual session for municipal staff/local elected officials to learn more about the CPRG, PCAP, and share projects they are working on.
 Outcomes included further clarification of the PCAP and measures.
 December 27, 2023 LIDAC engagement Public meeting In-person Outcome included ideas on how to better connect with communities and ideas/ understanding of how to positively impact the environmental health of their community.
 January 5, 2024 CPRG Program and Priority Measures CTAC Virtual Virtual/Microsoft Teams Outcomes included a final list of priority measures to be included in the PCAP.
 January 9, 2024 CPRG Program and Priority Measures CEEJAC Virtual Virtual/Microsoft Teams Outcomes included an understanding of the PCAP and CCAP process and understanding of priority measures in each COGs PCAP.
 January 10, 2024 CPRG Program and Priority Measures Intergovernmental Virtual Virtual/Microsoft Teams Outcomes included a final list of priority measures to be included in the PCAP.
 January 16, 2024 LIDAC Engagement Public meeting Virtual Virtual/Zoom Outcomes included an understanding of the PCAP and CCAP process and understanding of priority measures.
 In addition, connecting LIDAC residents to those in charge of the planning process.
+February 1, 2024 Public Comment Meeting on Draft PCAP Public Meeting Virtual Virtual/Zoom Public meeting to discuss the draft PCAP and take public comments.
+Outcomes included an understanding of the PCAP and CCAP process and understanding of priority measures.
+February 8, 2024 Public Comment Meeting on Draft PCAP Public Meeting Virtual Virtual/Zoom Public meeting to discuss the draft PCAP and take public comments.
+Outcomes included an understanding of the PCAP and CCAP process and understanding of priority measures.

-Figure 31: Sunset on Lake Pocotopaug in East Hampton, CT.
+Figure 32: Sunset on Lake Pocotopaug in East Hampton, CT.